NyxiumYuuki/GeoGuessrMCP/README.md

 A Model Context Protocol (MCP) server for analyzing GeoGuessr game statistics with **automatic API monitoring** and **dynamic schema adaptation**.

+## TODO

+- [ ] Fix Docker username in compose files and env vars
+- [ ] Add authentication to MCP server to allow access only to specific users
+- [ ] Fix Code Quality on tests not running
+- [ ] Fix Code Quality on black not formatting
+- [ ] Add auto monitoring for new endpoints and send notifications by email

 ## 🌟 Key Features

 ### Dynamic API Monitoring